etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/intro/index.md

 Unfortunately, as straightforward as this approach is, it suffers from a few limitations.

 Keeping only one point per frame in the summary is in fact not sufficient for the users.
 Even if we're not talking about the levels of precision required in audio editing apps, a resolution of 1/30 of a second simply hides too much information.
-Also, the audio levels were stored in a 8-bit int, and thus was able to store only $2^8 = 256$ discrete steps, which did not really help.
+Also, the audio levels were stored in a 8-bit unsigned int, and thus was able to store only $2^8 = 256$ discrete steps, which did not really help.

 The rendering also looked like it did somme funky stuff: comparing it with some reference renderings from other audio software, something was defenitly off.